DidierNegretto/3DMouseTreadmill/README.md

 #  3D MOUSE TREADMILL PROJECT
-This is the readme that describes the code for the 3D mouse treadmill project at BIOROB, EPFL First of all the code that is not provided by stm or mavlink or that has someother license is given under the GPL 3 license, which is copied below.
+This is the readme that describes the code for the 3D mouse treadmill project at BIOROB, EPFL.
+All the code that is not provided by stm or mavlink or that has someother license is given under the GPL 3 license, which is copied below.
 The code given by stm or mavlink , which include the HAL libraries and the mavlink libraries comes with its own license.